pontuspalmenas/musify/README.md

 * New language and libs means some parts can be improved, mainly concurrency
 * Trade-off between productivity and testability
 * Cache misses result in long response times
+* Only mapping required source data to fulfil requirement

 ## Todo
 * Improve test coverage